nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 This **MUST** be populated if the <code>requester.agent</code> is a practitioner and the <code>Organization</code> associated with the referenced <code>Practitioner</code> is not the GP practice responsible for the referral.
 This element **SHOULD** be absent if the <code>requester.agent</code> is not a practitioner.
+This element **MAY** be populated or absent where the GP practice responsible for the referral is the same organisation as associated with <code>requester.agent</code> practitioner via the practitioner role.

 ### specialty